Take it To the Woods

 Where you live will determine the types of trails you’ll be running on.
 “The best trail is the one closest to you,” Harper says.
 He also filled us in on what types of trails you’re likely to find, depending where you live.

 Mountain West: When you think trail running, you think of the mountains.
 The ones found here are generally hard packed, don’t have a ton of mud and offer lots of vertical.
 Steep is a real thing here.
 You’ll cover a variety of conditions from the bottom to the top of the mountain (it might be sunny and 70 at the bottom, but windy and 40 at the top).

-Upper Midwest, Northwest and Northeast: Most of the northern pars of the country, like New England, the Pacific Northwest, and the Great Lakes region, tend to have trails that are floppy — that is, you’re dealing with more mud, and a soft mushy terrain.
-There’s normally more grass found on these trails.
+Upper Midwest, Northwest and Northeast: Most of the northern parts of the country, like New England, the Pacific Northwest, and the Great Lakes region, tend to have trails that are floppy — more mud and a soft, mushy terrain.
+There’s normally more grass found on these trails as well.